 Malaysia was a different challenge because I was totally new to the food.
 However, it turned out to be an enjoyable challenge: I loved everything I ate!
-It started at the border, when we stopped for a bite: I enjoy a fresh roti canai, a very thin pancake (more like a crêpe, really) with onion and eggs.
+It started at the border when we stopped for a bite: I enjoy a fresh roti canai, a very thin pancake (more like a crêpe, really) with onion and eggs.
 We had a lot of Indian food in Penang, mostly because we were right in the heart of Little Indian in Georgetown.
-I’m usually a noodle person but I absolutely loved the way rice was cooked here: nasi lemak (rice soaked in coconut cream) quickly became one of my favourite meal.
+I’m usually a noodle person but I absolutely loved the way rice was cooked here: nasi lemak (rice soaked in coconut cream) quickly became one of my favourite meals.

 I loved the drinks too.
 South-East Asia has an astonishing number of 7/11 convenience stores and it’s common to see two stores in front of each other.
-There were dozen of drinks available, either in cans or in bottles.
+There were dozens of drinks available, either in cans or in bottles.
 I loved Milo chocolate milk, and Nescafé latte, both in tall metallic cans.